yashs97/object_tracker/README.md

 * [Credits](#credits)

 ## Overview
 An object is first detcted using the Mobilenet SSD object detector and tracked using OpenCV's built in Optical Flow method.
+Optical flow is nothing but motion of objects between consecutive frames.
 The position feedback is sent to the servomotors so that it can track the object as long as it is in the camera's line of sight.
 A RGB LED indicate whether an  object is currently being tracked.